ksylvan/custom-fabric/README.md

 The `update-fabric` also installs the `fabric-bootstrap` and `model-defs` scripts in the `$HOME/.config/fabric` directory.

-The bootstrap scrip implements the [Aliases for All Patterns][aliases] startup shell suggestions from the fabric project.
+The bootstrap script implements the [Aliases for All Patterns][aliases] startup shell suggestions from the fabric project.

 On MacOS/Linux systems, you only have to add this line to your shell startup (in `.zshrc` or `.bashrc`):